ctkjose/robobo3dr1plus/readme.md

 ## Hot End ##

 The R1+ comes with a "hexagon hotend".

 The nozzle is a 0.4mm for 1.75mm filament, a M6 thread, 1mm thread pitch.
+I got this replacement [set](https://amzn.to/3cshheR) in amazon.

 Thermistor is EPCOS 100k ohms, 4.7k pullup.
 You may use others but must be configured on the firmware.
 Heater Cardrige is a 12v/30w.